Jananzzzz/HumanOptimization/Work.md

 - If something is not urgent but is likely to take a lot of time to complete, just put it aside.
 Later, you may find easy ways to deal with it, or just find it not important.
 - **Talk less.** Talk much, err much.
 Talk less means think more and improve the information entropy of your speaking.
 Less nonsense and meaningless words.
 - **Keep executive force.** When you encounter problems and have ideas, you should immediately try to do it.
 This can efficiently improve your execution and keep your inspiration from losing.
+- **Use your computer istead of phone.** Phone will waste your time.